top of page

 Sacroiliac Fusion - Post Operative Instructions

-Bathing: You may shower 24 hours after surgery; avoid scrubbing the incision site for 72 hours.
+You may shower the morning after surgery after removing the dressing; avoid scrubbing the incision site for 72 hours.
 No baths or swimming until approved by the physician or physician assistant at your follow up appointment.

 Restrictions: